Angienoelhaverly/Kickstarter-Analysis/README.md

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
+The analysis below was performed by creating a pivot table from the main Kickstarter Data Sheet.
+A pivot table is a helpful analysis for this data because it summarizes it in an easily viewable filtered way.

+The data became filtered down to focus only on theater campaigns at different times of year.
+Launch dates became the row while outcomes became the column and the number of outcomes was treated as a value.

-In examining Figure 1: Theater Outcome versus Launch, we can view categories of outcomes related to time of year the campaigns lauched.
+In examining **Figure 1: Theater Outcome versus Launch**, we can view categories of outcomes related to time of year the campaigns lauched.
 Looking at the chart below, it appears that most successful theater campaigns occured when they were kickstarted in Springtime, especially May.

 Logistically this makes sense, as it is likely that the general population tends to be very busy in the fall months leading up to holidays and likely don't put a lot of time or concern into booking and attending theater productions.
 Theater productions likely see heights of activity during summer and vacation months when families have more time for freedom, the weather is nicer, and they aren't looking to save their money away for the holidays and gifts, etc.